iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "briefcases" is marked as @public, but its signature references "BriefcaseHandler" which is marked as @internal readonly briefcases: BriefcaseHandler;
     readonly changeSets: ChangeSetHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "checkpoints" is marked as @public, but its signature references "CheckpointHandler" which is marked as @internal readonly checkpoints: CheckpointHandler;
     // Warning: (ae-incompatible-release-tags) The symbol "codes" is marked as @public, but its signature references "CodeHandler" which is marked as @alpha readonly codes: CodeHandler;
     readonly events: EventHandler;